chzchzchz/asciishade/README.md

 2. shade is what haters throw at me so imma throw back at them
 3. shade is the spirit of shadow in the old SNES RPG: **Secret of Mana**

-Now, shade is an ASCII Art Editor.
+Now, asciishade is an ASCII Art Editor.

 -----

-### What is shade?
+### What is asciishade?

-Shade is an upcoming ASCII creation and editing tool.
+asciishade is an upcoming ASCII creation and editing tool.
 It is written from the ground up in Python using the curses library.

-### Why write shade?
+### Why write asciishade?

 Highly dissatisfied with the complete lack of options in the ascii-creation department, I decided to begin implementing a pure CLI tool.
 I began writing shade late at night on April 30th, 2022.
 It was easier than expected to get something close to what I wanted right-away.
 Now is just about fine-tuning the system.